arks-org/arks.github.io/content/_posts/2024-11-07-community-update-1400-ark-organizations.md

 - 224 new ARK organizations were registered,
-- 8 ARK tutorials of varying length were given at conferences for Open Repositories, Dublin Core Metadata Initiative, Latindex, Linked Open Data, and the Western Association of Map Libraries, and
+- 8 ARK tutorials of varying length were given at conferences for Open Repositories, Dublin Core Metadata Initiative, Latindex, Linked Open Data, and the Western Association of Map Libraries,
+- a [30-minute ARK tutorial video](https://youtu.be/-RkMGFCGRic) was made available, and
 - a new [Spanish and Portuguese discussion forum](https://groups.google.com/g/arks-forum-ib) was created

 xxx 224 as of 11.04